massacresIV/PF1EE/docs/srd/classes/core/champion/champion.md

 At 9th level, a Champion adds the following cruelties to the list of those that can be selected.

-- **Cursed:** The target is cursed, as if the Champion had cast bestow curse, using his Champion level as his caster level.
+- **Cursed:** The target is cursed, as if the Champion had cast bestow curse, using her Champion level as her caster level.
 - **Exhausted:** The target is exhausted.
 The Champion must have the fatigue cruelty before selecting this cruelty.
 - **Frightened:** The target is frightened for 1 round per two levels of the Champion.
 The Champion must have the shaken cruelty before selecting this cruelty.
 - **Nauseated:** The target is nauseated for 1 round per three levels of the Champion.
 The Champion must have the sickened cruelty before selecting this cruelty.